Leo7k/GenerateGUIforCLI/README.md

 # What is this?
-GenerateGUIforCLI - a simple tool that allows you to display a graphical interface for command line applications.
+GenerateGUIforCLI - a simple tool that allows you to easiy build GUI on top of CLI applications.

 # How to run?
 Download the entire repository zip archive and unpack it in any folder.
 There are three possible ways to run: